-Introduction to home insurance in the UK
+An overview of home insurance in the UK

 Home insurance in the UK usually comes as two different types of policy:

-- Building insurance, which covers the structural fixtures and fittings such as walls, roof and ceilings
+- Building insurance, which covers the structural fixtures and fittings such as walls, roof, and ceilings

 - Contents insurance, which protects the movable belongings such as furniture, clothing and personal valuables